-viiixii Nature and Scale of Non-Residential Activities
+xiii Nature and Scale of Non-Residential Activities

-- (a) The extent to which the scale of the activity and the proposed use of the buildings will be compatible with the scale of other buildings and activities in the surrounding area and will not result in visual dominance as a result of the area of buildings used, which is out of character with the low density suburban environment. - (b) The extent to which the character of the site will remain dominated by landscaping rather than by buildings and areas of hard surfacing.
+- (a) The extent to which the scale of the activity and the proposed use of the buildings will be compatible with the scale of other buildings and activities in the surrounding area and will not result in visual dominance as a result of the area of buildings used, which is out of character with the low density suburban environment. - (b) The extent to which the character of the site will remain dominated by landscaping rather than by buildings and areas of hard surfacing. - (c) The extent to which the activity will result in the loss of residential activity on the site. - (d) The extent to which the activities on the site remain dominated by residential activity, rather than by activities which are not associated with or incidental to residential activity on the site.

-- (c) The extent to which the activity will result in the loss of residential activity on the site. - (d) The extent to which the activities on the site remain dominated by residential activity, rather than by activities which are not associated with or incidental to residential activity on the site. - (e) Any adverse effects of the activity in terms of noise, vibration, glare, loss of privacy, traffic and/or parking congestion. - (f) The extent to which the activity provides a local function by meeting the needs of residents principally within the surrounding residential environment. - (g) The ability to mitigate any adverse effects of the increased scale of activity. - (h) The extent to which the activity will detract from the coherence and attractiveness of the site as viewed from adjoining roads and sites. - Any adverse effects of the activity on the outlook of people on adjoining sites, including the loss of residential character. - (j) The extent to which the activity will be compatible with the appearance, layout and functioning of other sites in the adjoining area. - (k) The ability to mitigate any adverse effects of the activity on adjoining roads and sites. - (I) The extent to which additional employment will result in levels of traffic generation or pedestrian activity which are incompatible with the character of the surrounding residential area. - (m) The extent to which additional employment is an integral and necessary part of other activities being undertaken on the site and assists in providing alternative home-based employment and income generating opportunities for residents or occupiers of the site.
+- (e) Any adverse effects of the activity in terms of noise, vibration, glare, loss of privacy, traffic and/or parking congestion. - (f) The extent to which the activity provides a local function by meeting the needs of residents principally within the surrounding residential environment. - (g) The ability to mitigate any adverse effects of the increased scale of activity. - (h) The extent to which the activity will detract from the coherence and attractiveness of the site as viewed from adjoining roads and sites. - (i) Any adverse effects of the activity on the outlook of people on adjoining sites, including the loss of residential character. - (j) The extent to which the activity will be compatible with the appearance, layout and functioning of other sites in the adjoining area. - (k) The ability to mitigate any adverse effects of the activity on adjoining roads and sites. - (I) The extent to which additional employment will result in levels of traffic generation or pedestrian activity which are incompatible with the character of the surrounding residential area. - (m) The extent to which additional employment is an integral and necessary part of other activities being undertaken on the site and assists in providing alternative home-based employment and income generating opportunities for residents or occupiers of the site.

-ixiii Terrace Buffer Areas
+xiv Residential Activity in Activity Area 3

-The extent to which proposed planting when mature:
+(a) The likely demand for educational and/or community facilities within the balance of the 15 year period.

-- (a) Will mitigate visibility of buildings in terms of views from public places outside of Shotover Country Special Zone to the northwest, west and southwest. - (b) Will achieve a visual vegetation screen which, when separate plantings are calculated together, extends along 50% of the length of the Terrace Buffer Area within that site (as illustrated in Appendix 4). - (c) Is located in a manner which relates to the built form within the site and is designed in a manner to reduce the bulk and hard unnatural lines associated with buildings in the landscape when viewed from the public places mentioned in (a) above. - (d) Will achieve (a) to (c) above in winter as well as summer. - Ixiv Residential Activity in Activity Area 3 - (a) The likely demand for educational and/or community facilities within the balance of the 10 year period. - (b) Steps taken or proposed to be taken by the Ministry of Education to establish a primary school within the balance of the 10 year period. - (c) The extent to which residential activities may hinder or prevent the ability to meet anticipated demand within the balance of the 10 year period for educational and/or community facilities. - xy Outline Development Plan Activity Areas 2a, 2b and 3 (Rule 12.25.7.3.iii and Rule 12.25.7.4.ii)
+- (b) Steps taken or proposed to be taken by the Ministry of Education to establish a primary school within the balance of the 15 year period. - (c) The extent to which residential activities may hinder or prevent the ability to meet anticipated demand within the balance of the 15 year period for educational and/or community facilities.

-Formatted: Justified
+xv Outline Development Plan - Activity Areas 1, 1a, 2a, 2b and 3 (Rule 12.25.7.3.iii and Rule 12.25.7.4.ii)